tylerneylon/small_notes/mind_model/mind_model.md

 be a slight generalization of a language model, I'm expecting that such an action model could naturally incorporate within itself a way to standardize lexical concepts into consistent vectors.
-Similarly, the *language decoder* is good at converting those conceptual vectors back out to actions, such as speaking a sentence out loud, or writing something down.
+Similarly, the *language decoder* is good at converting those conceptual vectors back out to lexical actions, such as speaking a sentence out loud, or writing something down.

 The *emotional state* module is doing a lot of work: It's meant to represent all